-ASCIA action plans must be completed by a medical professional (doctor) or nurse practitioner.
+ASCIA action plans are completed by a medical or nurse practitioner.

-A health support agreement (DOC 124KB) and safety and risk management plan (DOC 139KB) should be developed in consultation with the parent or guardian.
+A health support agreement and safety and risk management plan should be developed in consultation with the parent or guardian.
 This should identify risk minimisation strategies, management and treatment for the child or young person in the event of an allergic reaction or anaphylaxis in the context of the education or care setting.